matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="walkPath" id="walkPath"></a>
 ### `walkPath()`

-Traverses a DataTable tree using an array of labels and returns the row it finds or false if it cannot find one.
+Traverses a DataTable tree using an array of labels and returns the row it finds or `false` if it cannot find one.

 The number of path segments that were successfully walked is also returned.

-If $missingRowColumns is supplied, the specified path is created.
-When a subtable is encountered w/o the queried label, a new row is created with the label, and a subtable is added to the row.
+If `$missingRowColumns` is supplied, the specified path is created.
+When a subtable is encountered w/o the required label, a new row is created with the label, and a new subtable is added to the row.

 Read [http://en.wikipedia.org/wiki/Tree_(data_structure)#Traversal_methods](http://en.wikipedia.org/wiki/Tree_(data_structure)#Traversal_methods)
 for more information about tree walking.